 The Chester School for Girls was founded in 1878, serving young women from Chester and the surrounding area.

-The School would subsequently provide Chester with its first female solicitor, its first lady mayor, the first woman to receive the Freedom of the City, the first woman president of the Freemen and Guilds in over 800 years and the first female cathedral provost in Church of England history.
+Queen’s would subsequently provide Chester with its first female solicitor, its first lady mayor, the first woman to receive the Freedom of the City, the first woman president of the Freemen and Guilds in over 800 years, and the first female cathedral provost in Church of England history.

 The Queen's School today occupies a place as one of the country's top independent girls' schools.
 Its founders can feel well satisfied that their original vision has more than exceeded its promise.